Home Business & Other LaTeX Cookbook - Second Edition

 • Producing a leaflet

 LaTeX has been around for many years.
-Over time, developers and authors have contributed a lot of extensions to the LaTeX code base.
+Over time, developers and authors contributed numerous extensions to its code base.

-• Document class: This is a style file which is the frame of your document.
-It usually comes with meaningful default settings that can be changed via options when loading it.
-Its macros can be customized by the \renewcommand command.
+• Document class: A base file that is the frame of your document.
+It provides various formatting styles and usually comes with meaningful default settings, which can be changed via options when loading it.
 It often provides commands for authors to modify settings.

-• Package: This is a style file with a specific purpose that can be loaded in addition to the document class.
+• Package: A style file with a specific purpose that you can load in addition to the document class.
 Packages can be combined.
-Most of the time, we load many packages using the \usepackage command.
+Most of the time, we load many of them by executing the \usepackage command.

-• Bundle: This is a set of closely related packages or classes.
-In our first recipe, Writing a short text, you will get to know some bundles.
+• Bundle: A set of closely related packages or classes.
+In our next recipe, Writing a short text, we will get to know some bundles.

-• Template: This is a document filled with dummy text, which you can use it as a starting point, and just fill in your own headings, texts, formulas, and images.
-We will take a look at a template in our second recipe, Writing a thesis.
+• Template: A document with dummy text that you can take as a starting point and fill in your headings, texts, formulas, and images.
+We will look at templates in another recipe, Developing a thesis.

-These add-ons are incredibly valuable!
-They are one of the reasons for the enduring success of LaTeX.
-We all agree that learning LaTeX can be hard with its steep learning curve.
-However, if you don't reinvent the wheel, and start with a good template or class and a quality set of packages, you can quickly achieve great results.
+Those add-ons are incredibly valuable.
+They are one reason for the enduring success of LaTeX.
+We all agree that learning LaTeX can be challenging with its steep learning curve.
+However, if you don’t reinvent the wheel and start with a good template or class and a quality set of packages, you can quickly achieve great results.

 The purpose of this book is to assist you in this regard.